ALSchwalm/transient/docs/configuration-file/overview.md

    -nographic -enable-kvm -m 1G
 ```

-can be set in a configuration file as:
+The following `transient` configuration file would produce the same behavior when
+executed:

 ```
 # transient-config.toml